Route: Hiroshima Yamaguchi Fukuoka Nagasaki Kumamoto Kagoshima Miyazaki Beppu

 Train to Kagoshima – 1 hour

 Voted the friendliest city in Japan, it has one of the best sake in the country, brewed from Satsuma sweet potatoes.
 Home to one of the most active volcanoes in the world, Sakurajima is nicknamed “Naples of the Eastern World”.
-Wander around Senganen Garden, which has a great view of the volcano, or hop on a cruise ferry to get as close as possible, as the volcanoe is an island close to Kagoshima shores.
-Black Pig and chicken sashimi are local delicacies and a must try while in Kagoshima!
+Wander around Senganen Garden, which has a great view of the volcano, or hop on a cruise ferry to get as close as possible, as the volcano is an island close to Kagoshima shores.
+Black Pig and chicken sashimi are local delicacies and a must try whilst in Kagoshima!

 Saigo Takamori Statue

 Train to Miyazaki – 2 hours

 Work on your tan in Miyazaki by relaxing on the beach or in Aoshima with its tropical atmosphere.
 Then stroll down the iconic Heiwadai Park with its Peace Tower before going to Udo Shrine, located on a cliff near the sea.
 Being a tropical city, you should definitely try mango and lobster, as well as chicken nanban, a local fried chicken dish.